Our goal is to share information and products that are truly helpful to renters.

 1. Shower drain hair traps

 Shower drain hair traps are an effective way to prevent hair and small objects from clogging up your drain.
 They are inexpensive and easy to maintain.
-A variety of shapes and sizes are available, making finding the right match for your shower a breeze.
+A variety of shapes and sizes are available, making finding the right match for your shower pretty easy.

-3. Using baking soda and vinegar to treat your shower drain
+3. Using baking soda and vinegar to treat your drain

 Why is it important to keep your shower drain clean?